A Zero Waste Deodorant That Actually Works?

 EcoRoots cares about your health and happiness, but we also didn’t forget about Mother Earth.

 Each package is sent in plastic-free and recyclable packaging!

-Each stick is plastic-free, cruelty-free, and comes in a completely recyclable or compostable and biodegradable cardboard tube.
+Our zero waste deodorants are handmade with plant-based and organic ingredients in small batches to ensure freshness and eliminate the need for preservatives.
+Each stick is plastic-free, cruelty-free, and comes in a completely recyclable or compostable or biodegradable cardboard tube.

 How’s that for an eco-friendly win-win situation?